Man Utd dumped out of League Cup on penalties by fourth-tier Grimsby Town

 Brighton cruised into round three with a 6-0 demolition of Oxford as Stefanos Tzimas scored twice on his debut.

-Fulham and Everton also progressed with 2-0 wins over Bristol City and Mansfield respectively.
+Fulham and Everton also progressed with 2-0 wins over Bristol City and Mansfield, respectively.